-Deploying Fully Driverless Vehicles
+Deploying Fully Autonomously Driven Vehicles

-We've been testing in fully driverless mode since 2017 in the Metro Phoenix area-with no trained human driver behind the wheel.
-Since summer of 2019, we've been ramping up our driverless offerings to participants in in our early rider program in the Metro Phoenix area, and riders have been regularly matched with these fully driverless cars when they hail a Waymo vehicle using our app.
-By early 2020, we were serving between 1,000-2,000 Waymo One rides per week, 5-10% of which were fully driverless rides within our early rider program.
+We've been testing in fully autonomous mode since 2017 in the Metro Phoenix area-with no trained human driver behind the wheel.
+Since summer of 2019, we've been ramping up our autonomous offerings to participants in our Trusted Tester program in the Metro Phoenix area, and riders have been regularly matched with these fully autonomous cars when they hail a Waymo vehicle using our app.
+By early 2020, we were serving between 1,000-2,000 Waymo One rides per week, 5-10% of which were fully autonomous rides within our Trusted Tester program.
 We fully expect to continue to grow that number over time.